-That’s obvious!
+Some say that’s obvious!
 They are Negative Project Stakeholders.

 Since this is a Project Management blog, I am referring to “Project Stakeholders” and not about “Organizational Stakeholders”.
-However, Competitors are Organizational Competitors.

 In my opinion, generalizing competitors “as Project Stakeholders” or “not as Project Stakeholders” is extremely bad.
 Every project is unique so “Project Stakeholder identification & analysis” should also be unique.

 Project Stakeholders could be Positive or Negative or Neutral i.e. their affect is construed as Positive or Negative or Neutral.
 The influence and impact of a Project Stakeholder may change during the course of the project.

 Going by the definition of a Project Stakeholder, it would seem that Competitor is a Negative Project Stakeholder.
 However we are talking about Project Stakeholders i.e. we are talking about Projects that have already started and not about Projects which are under bidding.

 A Competitor may or may not be a Stakeholder for a Project that has already started.
 It entirely depends upon the nature of the Project.
 Let me provide few examples.

 An IT services organization won a Project from a Client.
 The Competitor was not involved in this particular bidding.